How to stop people from using my domain to send spam?

 Here we have to calculate error or loss and backward propagate our error gradient to update our weight parameters.

-A loss function takes the (output, target) and computes a value that estimates how far away the output = net(input) loss_fn = nn.MSELoss() loss = loss_fn(output, target)
+A loss function takes the (output, target) and computes a value that estimates how far away the output is from the target.There are several different loss functions under the torch.nn package .
+A simple loss is nn.MSELoss which computes the mean-squared error between the input and the target.

+loss = loss_fn(output, target)

-loss.backward()propagates the error.
+A simple function callloss.backward()propagates the error.
 Don’t forget to clear the existing gradients though else gradients will be accumulated to existing gradients.
 After callingloss.backward() have a look at hidden layer bias gradients before and after the backward call.

 So after calling the backward(), we see the gradients are calculated for the hidden layer.